Y0Coss/docs-fork/pages/hosted_private_cloud/opcp/how-to-see-node-inventory/guide.en-gb.md

 You can:

-- use the quick search to find an item by name
+- use the quick search to find an item by name;
-- use **Filters** for advanced searches
+- use **Filters** for advanced searches.

 For example, you can list all non-production nodes by applying the following filters: